pmrelvas/pmr-angular-duration-picker/README.md

 ## Testing

-This lib is covered by [cypress](https://www.cypress.io/) tests.
+This lib is covered by [cypress](https://www.cypress.io/) component tests.

 Tests are automatically run after every build, but they can also be run through the following command:

 ```
-npm run cy:run
+npm run cy:run:component
 ```

-or by opening cypress tool in headed mode
+or by opening cypress tool in headed mode and by choosing component tests.

 ```
 npm run cy:open